dstoll243/budget-tool-oo/README.md

 + `Customer#locations`
   + Returns an array of location instances that a customer has shopped at
 + `Customers#total_spent`
-  + totals and returns the total amount that a user has spent at various locations
+  + totals and returns the total amount that a user has spent at all locations
++ `Customers#average_spent`
+  + returns the average of all transactions that a customer has

 #### `Location`